How are trails built?

 - Trail Trackers: as a Trail Tracker, you'll be paired with one specific Metroparks trail.
 Monitor your trail once a month, and report back to the Trails team on what you find.

-- Mountain Bike Trail Monitors: volunteers check trail conditions on one mountain bike trail on a pre-scheduled day, then update the public via twitter.
+- Mountain Bike Trail Monitors: volunteers check trail conditions on one mountain bike trail on a pre-scheduled day 2-4 times per month, then update the public via Twitter.